 Clip art, icons, graphics—what’s the difference?

 You may be wondering, “Waitjustaminute: what’s the difference between icons and vectors and clip art?
-Where are overlays in all this, don’t you guys do overlays?”
+Where are graphics in all this, don’t you guys do graphics?”

 Good news!
 All of these are effectively the same.
-Icons, overlays, vectors and clip art are all graphics.
+Icons, graphics, vectors and clip art are all graphics.
 They can be many file formats, color schemes, and sizes.

 As a general rule, icons are intended to point users towards a page or action: a Facebook icon means “Click to visit our Facebook page,” for instance, and a telephone icon usually means “Call us.”
 As such, icons tend to be streamlined and functional in design.